ONS-Innovation/github-copilot-usage-dashboard/README.md

   terraform apply -var-file=env/dev/dev.tfvars
   ```

-- When the terraform has applied successfully the Lambda and EventBridge Schedule will be created.
+- When the Terraform has applied successfully, the Lambda and EventBridge Schedule will be created.

 ### Destroy the Main Service Resources